Einzigart/ptml-iot/README.md

 # PTML-IOT Project

-This repository contains the codebase for the PTML-IOT project.
-It includes HTML, CSS, JavaScript, and asset files for a web-based portfolio or project showcase related to IoT and machine learning (Mobile Legenk).
+This repository contains the codebase for the PTML-IOT.
+It includes HTML, CSS, JavaScript, and asset files for a web-based portfolio or showcase related to IoT and ~~machine learning~~ (Mobile Legenk).

 ## Project Structure
 - **HTML files** for different sections (index, contact, resume, projects)